 Espresso lacks complex flavors

-We purchased the Nespresso Essenza Mini Espresso Machine so our reviewer could put it to the test in her kitchen.
+We purchased the Nespresso Essenza Mini Espresso Machine so our reviewer could put it to the test in the kitchen.
 Keep reading for our full product review.

 The Nespresso Essenza Mini Espresso Machine offers a no-frills design that's entirely one solid color.
-I have the piano black version, but it's available in several other colors to fit one’s space.
+I have the piano black version, but it's available in several other colors to fit one’s design aesthetic.
 The removable water tank is located at the back of the machine, and the front houses the drip tray.
-The front is also where the coffee is dispensed.
-There's a lever on the top of the machine that opens and shuts for placing the Nespresso capsules inside.
+There's a lever on the top that opens and closes for you to place the Nespresso capsules inside.
 There are two buttons behind the lever, which turn the machine on and allow the user to choose their cup size.
-I rather liked the overall simplistic design and found that it fit in well with my minimalist home vibe.
+I liked the overall simplistic design and found that it fit in well with my minimalist home vibe.

-Besides winning in aesthetics, this espresso machine is Nespresso’s most compact machine to date, measuring only 4.3 x 8 x 12.8 inches, which is incredibly small for an espresso machine.
+Besides winning in aesthetics, this espresso machine is Nespresso’s most compact machine to date, measuring only 3.3 x 13 x 8 inches, which is incredibly small for an espresso machine.
 That said, it can fit in the smallest of spaces due to its modest width.
 I found that this was one of its best features, as most espresso machines I’ve used in the past are quite bulky.

 The Nespresso Essenza Mini Espresso Machine is also very lightweight at just 5 pounds.
 It’s incredibly easy to move throughout the kitchen or around the house if you need to transfer it to a home office.

 Setup Process: Super quick and easy